stdedos/md2cf/README.md

 If you are using self-signed certificates or want to **ignore SSL errors**, use the `--insecure` option.

 You can **upload multiple files** or entire folders.
 If you specify a folder, `md2cf` will traverse it recursively and upload all files that end in `.md`.
-For more information, see [Uploading Folders](#uploading-folders).
+For more information, see [Uploading Folders Recursively](#uploading-folders-recursively).

 If you would like to preview `md2cf`'s actions without modifying Confluence, use the `--dry-run` option.
 This will print a list of page data without making any changes.